Zoomie-Istanbul/Zoomi-Backend/api-doc.md

 }
 ```

-### POST /chats/:id_transaction
+### POST /chats/:id_target
 ```
 Request Headers:
 {
   access_token: Required | Token,
 }
 ```

+NOTES :
+id_target = if the account logged in as a garage, then fill id_target with the id of the user that chatted with the account, otherwise, fill it with garageId
 ```

 Request Body:
 {
-  message: Required | String,
+  message: Required | String
-  garageId: Optional | Integer | if the sender is garages. garageId is needed, }
+}
 ```